A legacy of customer-inspired innovation

 “One of our greatest advancements has been our use of artificial intelligence (AI) in our legal research products.
 But AI isn’t created in a technology vacuum,” Lechtenberg explains.
 “Superior AI really requires three things: domain expertise, quality data, and AI experts.
 Fortunately for us, Thomson Reuters is uniquely positioned as having superiority in all three areas.
 Legal issues are very rarely black and white; they are often riddled with nuance.
 And nuance in language, especially legal language, is incredibly challenging for humans, let alone machines.
 That’s why we need human brainpower.”

-The power of Westlaw Edge exists for one reason: to make attorneys’ lives and work easier.
-By listening to the voice of the customer and combining it with human and technological expertise, Westlaw Edge leads the industry by providing five key benefits.
+The power of Westlaw exists for one reason: to make attorneys’ lives — at work and outside of it — easier.
+By listening to the voice of the customer and combining it with human and technological expertise, Westlaw Edge gives legal professionals an advantage by providing five key benefits.

 “In an ever-changing environment, two things have not changed — attorneys, judges, and legal professionals need to be both efficient and accurate,” Lechtenberg said.
 “Failing in either of these areas is too great a risk for our customers and Thomson Reuters consistently provides products like Westlaw Edge to help them maintain their edge.”